amirongit/notecode/algebra.md

 #### Cross multiplication property
 - states that the product of the numerator of a fraction on one side of an equation & the denominator of the fraction on the other side should equal the product of the denominator of the same side & the numerator of the other side; for example if `a / b == c / d` then `ad == bc`
 #### Solving proportion equations
-- since in a equation like `a / b = c / d` the LCD of the fractions is 'bd', the shortcut to isolate the variable can be cross multiplication of fractions in both sides
+- since in a equation like `a / b = c / d` the LCD of the fractions is 'bd', the shortcut to isolate the variable is cross multiplication of fractions in both sides

 ### Solving linear algebra inequalities 1
 - the procedure is the same as solving linear equations with key differences
     - when using multiplication or division property, negative operand causes the inequality to get reversed
 #### Interval notation
 - a way of writing subsets of the real number line
-- interval notations can be used to annotate a range of numbers
+- interval notations are used to annotate a range of numbers
     - parentheses mean the end isn't included in the range
     - brackets mean the end is included in the range
     - infinity can never be included